Skip to content

 If you’ve written a plan before, how often to you revisit it?
 What sorts of changes to you make to it?

-7 responses to “Making the Business Plan Stronger”
+7 thoughts on “Making the Business Plan Stronger”

 I find quarterly stock-taking is a good idea, definitely midyear, if nothing else.